danielmoore/ts-babel-node/README.md

 // ...
 ```

 Then use `gulp` normally.
-Keep in mind that the babel traspiler won't be active in your `gulpfile.ts`, but will be running in all your imports.
+Keep in mind that the babel transpiler won't be active in your `gulpfile.ts`, but will be running in all your imports.